Weesmadarani14/Etch-a-Sketch1/README.md

 # Etch-a-Sketch1

 Hello!
 This is my Etch-a-Sketch project.
-I will be using HTML, CSS, and Javascript as well as Node.
+It is a basic project that shades in the square tiles with the color black with the option to erase everything with the clear button.